kavyamanohar/Malayalam-ASR-for-digits/README.md

 ## N-gram language model creation

 Once the data is ready n-gram language model can be created.
-Here it is done using IRSTLM toolkit.It prodices language model in ARPA format.
+Here it is done using IRSTLM toolkit.
+It produces language model in ARPA format.
 Final language model in FST format, `G.fst` is available in `/data/lang_ngram/G.fst`.

 # TRAINING GMM-HMM